 Florida Tenant Rights to Withhold Rent

 If the landlord, for example, fails to repair a broken heater or leaky roof, the Florida rental law gives the tenant several options as per their rental agreement.
-Reasonable provisions to handle these things must also be included in the agreement.
+Reasonable provisions to handle these things must also be included in the lease agreement.

 Florida Rental Agreement Termination and Eviction Rules